Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

 Another key limitation of this work is the exclusive focus on the safety and alignment of LLM-based systems.
 The choice to focus on the safety and alignment of LLMs was made due to the surging research interest in LLMs, their rapid productization, and their central position in the age of foundation models.
 We assert that the safety of other deep learning-based systems (e.g.\ generative models for vision, generative models for biology, recommender systems, and learning-based embodied agents) is also highly important and we call on the wider community to organize similar efforts to catalog challenges involved in the safety of such non-LLM-based systems.
 Relatedly, due to the limited scope of our work, we have intentionally omitted many important research directions pertaining to the safe development and deployment of aligned AI-based systems, such as improving the general understanding of deep learning \citep{arora2020theory}, understanding critical aspects of agency \citep[`agent foundations'][]{soares2014aligning}, and developing AI systems whose safety can be proved or verified \citep{brundage_toward_2020, tegmark2023provably}, cooperative AI \citep{dafoe_open_2020} etc.

 Another dimension of our limited coverage is that our major focus is on technical challenges --- 13 out of 18 challenges we identify are fully technical in nature.
 Our discussion of sociotechnical challenges is further limited in the sense that it is narrowly focused on challenges that are directly relevant to LLM-based systems and is biased towards aspects of these challenges that could potentially be addressed via research.
 We have also discussed sociotechnical challenges in a dedicated section as we prioritized modularity to make the work easier to navigate for a wide audience.
 However, this view oversimplifies the interconnectedness between the technical challenges and the broader sociotechnical challenges involved.
 An alternative treatment focused on highlighting this interconnected nature of safety challenges would see sociotechnical issues spread throughout every aspect of work on LLMs.
+Additionally, while we have made our best effort to avoid any geographic bias --- in some sections, particularly Section \ref{sec3:3_6_governance_issues}, the discussion is biased towards few geographies, specifically, US, Europe and China.

 The nature of the challenges posed in this work may change over time.
 Some challenges may get sidestepped or solved as a side-effect of advances focused on improving LLM performance (e.g.\ scaling).
 For some other challenges, their form may evolve, causing the identified corresponding research directions to become outdated.
 Most importantly, advances in LLM development may uncover novel challenges or make some of the existing challenges much more critical to address.